1.8 What is the process of archiving from beginning to end?

 The Open Archival Information System (OAIS) can help archives define their working process

 CESSDA archives are different in size and capacity but they have a common goal making research data more accessible and findable in the short run as well as in the long run.
-To fulfill this role, many data archives follow the Reference Model for an Open Archival Information System (short OAIS) (The CCSDS 2012).
+To fulfil this role, many data archives follow the Reference Model for an Open Archival Information System (short OAIS) (The CCSDS 2012).

 Open Archival Information System - OAIS